Circle of Cycling Friends Ring-Tomo!

 🚴♂️Introduction of the next guest.

 Without saying much, Hiratsuka-san’s deep affection for cycling was evident.
 He has now established an organization called “#13cRR” in his hometown of Higashi-Izu to promote cycling culture, and continues to work in the cycling industry.
-The “Ring-Tomo” introduced by Yamaguchi-san is…
+The “Ring-Tomo” introduced by Hiratsuka-san is…

 Mizuki Imaizumi / Travel Cyclist, Adventure Tourist